There is only one grant application intake. The deadline is the first working day of February.

 Applicants are notified of grant decisions in April or May.

-Successful applicants will have until February 28 of the following year to complete their projects and submit invoices/receipts of eligible expenses.
+Successful applicants have until February 28 of the following year to complete their projects and submit invoices/receipts of eligible expenses.

-Successful applicants will receive half of their grant upon initiation of their project.
+Successful applicants receive half of their grant upon initiation of their project.
 To request the final payment, grant recipients will submit invoices/receipts for the entire project.